lkodinsson/MARS/Basic/Maneuvers.md

 **Resist:** Athletics

 Make a combat check with a -1 penalty against a target within melee range.
-If successful, the target loses their weapon.
-If you used the unarmed skill and have a free hand, you may take it.
-Otherwise, they drop it.
+If successful, the target loses one of the items in their hands.
+If you used the unarmed skill and have a free hand, you may instead take it.
+Otherwise, they drop it up to 2m away.

+You cannot disarm a target of their shield or an unarmed weapon.

 ## Double Shot